SAFERhome Standards – Electrical & Telecom

 All these locations have a history of being loaded up with lots of electrical devises.
 By increasing the number of outlets in these areas, issues such as electrical overloads and the potential fire hazards are significantly reduced.
 This especially helps seniors in the bedroom location with independence through technology options.

-Criteria 13 – RG-6 Coaxial Cable Runs: All homeruns return to one central area.
-(Node Zero)
+Supplemental Criteria – RG-6 Coaxial Cable Runs: All homeruns return to one central area (Node Zero)

 This is the minimum quality of cable needed to deliver a high-speed communication throughout the home of the future.